domikini/kubernetes-cluster-on-raspbian-stretch-lite/README.md

 `$ kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"`

+If the Kuberentes version is not supported by the latest Weave Net driver, the above execution will fail.
+If that is the case, you may want to use an older version of Weave Net driver.
+In order to do that, download the yaml file from above link.

+`wget "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"`

+Rename the output file to e.g. weave.yaml.
+Edit the file with and editor.
+Find the entries where weave-npc and weave-kube is specified and change the version number to the one you want to execute.

+In my case, for kubeadmin version 1.15.12, Weave Net driver 2.6.4 worked well.

 ## Install Flannel (alternative)

 Install the Flannel driver on the master: